AP source: Oakley's ban from Madison Square Garden lifted - News 12 Now

 But the sides reconciled, helped by a meeting Monday at NBA headquarters with Commissioner Adam Silver and Hall of Famer Michael Jordan.
 Jordan and Oakley were teammates in Chicago before Oakley was traded to New York, where he became a fan favorite with the Knicks from 1988-98.

-Dolan then decided Oakley is welcome back at the arena, the person told the AP on condition of anonymity because the discussions were to remain private.
+Dolan then decided Oakley is welcome back at the arena, a person briefed on the discussions told The Associated Press on Tuesday.
+The person spoke on condition of anonymity because the discussions were to remain private.
 ESPN.com first reported the decision.

+Oakley later told ESPN: “It’s not about being at the Garden.
+It’s about the fans.
+I want them to apologize to the fans.
+I told the commissioner I want them to apologize to the fans.”

+Oakley was asked on “The Dan Le Batard Show” if he would attend Madison Square Garden as Dolan’s quest.

+“I have never asked for nothing,” Oakley added.
+“I love the fans in New York.
+They’ve been supportive.
+One of the things I told the commissioner, I want to have a press conference and I want him to apologize to me and the fans.
+They’ve had my back and they’ve felt the pain.
+I really appreciate the people all around who’ve had my back.”

-The Knicks said they had nothing to add beyond a statement Monday from Silver, who said both sides were apologetic and thanked them for working toward a resolution.
+The Knicks said they had nothing to add beyond a statement issued Monday by Silver, who said both sides were apologetic about the rift and thanked them for working toward a resolution.

 Oakley was a popular player in New York but his relationship with Dolan became strained after his criticisms of the team and its management.
 The Knicks stopped providing him with complimentary tickets and inviting him to team functions.